Creative ways for churches to include children in

 For example, kids regularly interact with Warmanen.
 They get to

-blow out candles for Jesus’ birthday at Christmas.
+blow out candles for Jesus’ birthday.
 On Palm Sunday,

-kids lead a palm parade, and on Easter they gather up front to help
+kids lead a palm parade, and on Resurrection Sunday they gather up front to help

 release helium balloons.